Frequently Asked Questions

 EverAfter's discipline starts with the Evergreen Community Handbook.
 We believe in, and practice, the guidelines set forth by the Positive Discipline and Love & Logic philosophies.
 For us, discipline happens before, or instead of, unwanted behaviors.
 The first step is always recognizing positive behaviors.
 When we are able, we recognize kids with an "awesome note" an send it home!
 When unwanted behaviors do occur, they are treated first and foremost as learning opportunities.
-Behaviors are categorized by level, with consequences, when appropriate, tailored to those levels.
+Behaviors are categorized by level, and consequences, when appropriate, are tailored to those levels.
 Lower-level behaviors (difficulty following basic rules and directions mostly) are handled within the age group by its instructors, with notes sent home at the instructor's discretion.
 Repeated lower-level behaviors may lead to a child being removed from his or her age group for a time and documented with a choice contract (Kindergarten-3rd grade) or infraction form (4th grade and up).
 Choice contracts and infractions are designed to both be reflective for the child, and serve as documentation for parents and EverAfter staff.
 Higher level behaviors (violence, disrespect, extreme unsafe actions, etc.), or continued repeated lower level behaviors, will be referred to the Program Director.
 Consequences may include time away the age group for one or more days, either within the program or with a suspension.

 What kind of people do you hire?